Amyat103/Reddit_Space_Bot/README.md

 ## Deployment
-This bot is currently deployed on Python Anytime (www.pythonanywhere.com)
+This bot is currently deployed on [Python Anywhere](www.pythonanywhere.com)

 Example:
-With these lines inside main(), the program will check every 40 sec if it's time to execute the 4 functions that runs this bot
+With these lines inside main(), the program will check every 40 sec if it's time to execute the 4 functions that run this bot
 ```
 def main():
     print("BOT STARTED")